araobp/stm32-mcu/NUCLEO-F401RE/NFC/webapp/README.md

 ```

-## Video player with dynamic NFC tag
+## Video player

-This is to make a table or a PC as a video player with dynamic NFC tag.
+This is just to rewind video playback to the begining.

 ```
          [gateway.py] -- MQTT --> [mosquitto] -- MQTT/WebSocket --> [yokohama_osanbashi.html]